-The Code of Audit Practice sets out four audit dimensions that frame the wider scope of the audit of the accounts.
+The Code of Audit Practice sets out four audit dimensions that frame the wider scope of the audit of the Annual Report and Accounts.
 The audit dimensions provide a common framework for all the audit work conducted for the Auditor General and for the Accounts Commission.

-As a result of a number of significant issues identified in our 2020/21 audit, the Auditor General for Scotland reported to the Scottish Parliament's Public Audit Committee (PAC) in November 2021 under section 22 of the Public Finance and Accountability (Scotland) Act 2000.
-This report drew the Parliament's attention to the issues relating to weaknesses in leadership and governance and financial sustainability that were identified in our 2020/21 audit.
+As a result of a number of significant issues identified in our 2020/21 audit, the Auditor General for Scotland reported to the Scottish Parliament's Public Audit Committee (PAC) in January 2022 under section 22 of the Public Finance and Accountability (Scotland) Act 2000.
+This report drew the Parliament's attention to the issues relating to weaknesses in leadership and governance that were identified in our 2020/21 audit.
 In view of these issues, we have concluded that it remains appropriate to apply expanded wider scope requirements to specifically follow-up on the recommendations made in 2020/21.
+Based on the findings of our 2021/22 audit, it will be for the Auditor General for Scotland to decide whether a further report to the PAC under section 22 is considered appropriate.
+Our planned work is summarised on pages 19 and 20, which will specifically focus on following up on the progress made with the recommendations raised in our 2020/21 audit report and the subsequent section 22 report.